 Many things can go wrong in the import/export process.
 There are several examples in private label seller Danny McMillan’s nightmare story about importing a shipment from China.
 Danny also covers everything he learned from the situation.

 Thankfully, there is a wealth of knowledge and experience out there to help sellers import products from China.
-For this roundup we’ve selected our best importing articles and grouped them into four sections:
+For this roundup we’ve selected our best importing articles.

 Finding suppliers from China and beyond

 China is the most common country for sellers to have products manufactured, often to sell under their own private label.
 The articles in this section cover how to find the right suppliers for your business, whether they are manufacturers, trading companies or sourcing companies.